kenlasko/nixos-wsl/README.md

     - [kubent](https://github.com/doitintl/kube-no-trouble) - for checking for Kubernetes upgrade issues
     - [popeye](https://github.com/derailed/popeye) - Kubernetes resource linter

 Your needs will certainly differ from this, but it should give you a very good starting point.
-I am still very new at this, so there could be lots of room for improvement!
+I am still very new at this and there's a lot of nuances I don't fully understand, so there could be lots of room for improvement!

 # Prerequisites